Plagued with Frightening Spirit Activity for Decades

 Price’s Investigations Under Scrutiny

-Later, Price’s investigation of Borley Rectory later went under severe scrutiny and some claimed he had hoaxed some of the phenomena he claimed to have recorded.
+Later, Price’s investigation of Borley Rectory later went under severe scrutiny and some claimed he’d hoaxed much of the phenomena.

-Although many now claim the hauntings reported at Borley Rectory were hoaxed, one might wonder why so many credible witnesses reported paranormal activity there.
-Although the hauntings have been mainly discredited, it is still touted by some as being England’s most haunted house.
+Ultimately, although many now claim that the hauntings reported at Borley Rectory a hoax, one might wonder why so many credible witnesses claimed paranormal activity.
+Although widely discredited today, the paranormal activity at Borley Rectory remains in the annals of psychic phenomena, as England’s most haunted house.

 *The Society for Psychical Research (SPR) is a nonprofit organization where its stated purpose is to understand events described as psychic or paranormal.